 - July 26, 2011Insurance Coverage Alert

-Mr. Hernandez performs a substantial amount of pro bono work for the South Florida community.
+Pedro commits to providing a significant amount of pro bono work on behalf of the South Florida community.

-J.D., The Pennsylvania State University, The Dickinson School of Law, 2006
+J.D., Pennsylvania State University, The Dickinson School of Law, 2006

 B.A., History, Ramapo College of New Jersey, 2003